-Automatic targeting is designed to help you achieve additional conversions at around the same cost per customer.
-This article tells you how to turn on and off automatic targeting, and how to evaluate its performance in your campaign.
+Automatic targeting expands your reach to additional users to help you generate more conversions at or around the same cost per customer with Google Display ads.
+This article tells you how to change your targeting expansion setting and how to evaluate its performance in your campaign.

 Before you begin